macintacos/mongodb-stylish-docs/README.md

 ## Latest Update

+June 27, 2018 (v0.6 AKA the "Color" update):

+* General changes to the color scheme being used, coming more in-line with the new colors deployed across MongoDB.
+Shweet.

+## History

 June 17, 2018 (v0.5 AKA the "Finally" update):

 * Took the time to adequately update the docs for Stitch's overhaul; please let me know if there are any big things that I've missed.